davegallant/site/content/post/setting-up-gitea-actions-with-tailscale/index.md

 {{< video src="gitea-workflow" >}}

+You may be wondering how the gitea runner is allowed to connect to the other hosts using ansible?
+Well, the nodes are in the same tailnet and have [tailscale ssh](https://tailscale.com/tailscale-ssh) enabled.

 ## Areas for improvement

 One enhancement that I would like to see is the ability to send notifications on workflow failures.
 Currently, this [doesn't seem possible](https://github.com/go-gitea/gitea/issues/23725) without adding logic to each workflow.

 ## Conclusion

 Gitea Actions are fast and the resource footprint is minimal.
 My gitea instance is currently using around 250mb of memory and a small fraction of a single cpu core (and the runner is using a similar amount of resources).
-This is impressive since many alternatives tend to require substantionally more resources (ahem, gitlab).
+This is impressive since many alternatives tend to require substantially more resources (ahem, gitlab).
 It likely helps that the codebase is largely written in go.

 By combining gitea with the networking marvel that is tailscale, running workflows becomes simple and fun.
 Whether you are working on a team or working alone, this setup ensures that your workflows are securely accessible from anywhere with an internet connection.